About Conservation Commissions

 How Are Conservation Commissions Funded?

-Many commissions in Vermont have annual appropriations from their towns’ budgets for operating expenses, usually ranging from $1,000 to $2,000 per year.
-However, many commissions have operated successfully for years with no budget.
-Conservation commissions can carry out fundraisers or seek public or private funds.
-Grants are also available for a wide variety of projects from private organizations or state and federal agencies.
-The AVCC also offers the annual Tiny Grant program for conservation commissions that are members of AVCC
+Many commissions in Vermont have annual appropriations from their towns’ budgets for operating expenses, usually ranging from $500 to $2,000 per year.
+However, many commissions have operated successfully for years with no budget, while others have self-funded via fundraisers or private donations.
+Grants – from private organizations or state and federal agencies – are also available for a wide variety of projects.
+The AVCC, for example, runs the annual Tiny Grant program exclusively for its membership.

 What Is the Future for Vermont Conservation Commissions?

-With the increasing development pressures, conservation commissions can play a vital role in grassroots conservation efforts.
+In the face of increasing development pressure, conservation commissions can play a vital role in grassroots conservation efforts.
 The Association of Vermont Conservation Commissions was formed in 1990 to support Vermont’s existing conservation commissions and to encourage more towns to establish these commissions.
 Please contact AVCC for further information by emailing the Board of Directors at vtconservation@gmail.com.
 Send an email to vtconservation+subscribe@googlegroups.com to join our listserv.

 Don’t Have a Conservation Commission?
 START one!